Home Selling Tips: How to Best Prepare Your Property for Showing

 If you have a front garden, make sure to get rid of all the weeds, trim the bushes and sweep away fallen leaves.
 The path from the street to the front door should be cleared out.
 Consider investing in some flowers, and plant them along the way, or place them by the main door.
 As 92% of buyers want exterior lighting on their properties, an investment in the front yard and backyard lights will show quick returns.

-The exterior of the property must also look clean and in good structural conditions.
+The exterior of the property must be clean and in good structural condition.
 Fix all broken windows and chipped doors.
 Your rain gutters should also be clean, especially if they are easily visible from the front yard.
 Rain gutters are easy to overlook, but if clutter builds up, it will make your home look dirty and poorly maintained.

 Clear out rain gutters before showing the house.
 After you do, consider giving the exterior walls a throughout wash, and a hand of paint if needed.
 Choose your color scheme wisely: color choices that are too bold or poorly matched will scare away most buyers.